ChrisKurz098/IMG2ASCII/README.md

 * [Usage](#usage)

 ## Installation
 Node.js is required to run this program.
-After dowloading this repo, run "npm install" to install needed libraries.
+After dowloading this repo, run "npm install" to install needed packages.

 ## Usage